 - While the peppers are cooling, cut the pork into bite-sized pieces.
 Salt the pork.

 - Sear the pork on all sides in a cast-iron Dutch oven or large pot.
 Do this in small batches so the pork browns evenly.
+The browned pork will give this recipe a lot of flavor.

 - Remove pork as it browns and set aside.